-5.1 Admission

-- a) Once a qualification and/or programme has been approved for development, it may be promoted to prospective students and applications for admission may be provisionally accepted providing intending students are informed that approval of the programme by Academic Board and NZQA (where this is required) is pending.
+- 5.1 Admission - a) Once a qualification and/or programme has been approved for development, it may be promoted to prospective students and applications for admission may be provisionally accepted providing intending students are informed that approval of the programme by Academic Board and NZQA (where this is required) is pending.
 If approval is not gained from NZQA, students' provisional admission must be withdrawn. - b) The admission requirements, setting out what students must demonstrate to gain admission for a specific programme, must be available to intending students and must not constitute an unreasonable barrier to entry.
-Refusal of admission must be justifiable.
+Refusal of admission must be justifiable. - c) Persons seeking admission in programme(s) provided jointly by Toi Ohomai and another institution/organisation must also satisfy the admission requirements of that other institution/organisation. - d) All intending students must complete the Toi Ohomai enrolment and/or application form as appropriate in full and provide all documentation required. - e) The Institute may refuse admission to a person whose disability is such that special facilities and services cannot be reasonably made available to support the student in their course/programme, or where the student's disability may pose a hazard to themselves or to others in carrying out the requirements of the programme1.